 3. what do you enjoy about the job?

 Intrinsically motivated is someone who performs a task just for the sake of it.
 So ask yourself: What do you enjoy about the activity in question?
 You can always find some aspect.
 If not, you should provide additional fun: For example, listen to your favorite music while cleaning the house.

 4. keep your good mood

-If you are already grumpy about the task, you will not be intrinsically motivated.
+If you're already grumpy about the task, intrinsic motivation won't set in.
 Therefore, try to stay in a positive mood even if you have to perform a tedious activity.
-To do this, you need to work on your inner attitude.
-You can do this, for example, with the help of professional coaching.
+To do this, it is necessary to work on your inner attitude.
+You can achieve this, for example, with the help of a professional Coachings.

 5. find allies

 Working together with others towards a specific goal can increase intrinsic motivation.
 This is simply because working together on an unloved task is more fun than if you had to struggle with it alone.
 As you know, fun and joy are the main characteristics of intrinsic motivation.